 Complementing this trend, leadership positions are increasingly filled by younger generations.
 As the skills to lead in this field increase in complexity, younger officers are opting to get their master’s degree to build the competences they need to lead effectively.
 It follows that, in contrast to their predecessors, this generation has a more inclusive and tolerant approach to leadership.

 It follows that, in contrast to their predecessors, this generation has a more inclusive and tolerant approach to leadership.

 Finally, the threat of cyber crime cannot be overlooked when considering the modern evolution of policing.
 This threat is growing exponentially, with losses exceeding $4 billion in 2020.
 As an incoming recruit, tailoring your studies with a degree in cybersecurity could put you on the front lines of this latest frontier of policing.

 Getting involved in law enforcement today is an increasingly complex endeavor.
-Alongside these ongoing changes, however, the traditional law enforcement functions and activities continue.
+Alongside these ongoing changes, however, the traditional law enforcement functions and activities as a branch of the criminal justice system continue.

 Levels of law enforcement

 When entering into a job in law enforcement, there are 3 possible levels of government where you can find employment.
 New recruits need to consider the benefits and downsides of each, including whether they would like to work in a traditional or more nuanced capacity.

 Local law enforcement includes police departments within municipal, county, tribal, and regional areas that are given authority by the area’s governing body.
 They are responsible for upholding the laws within their jurisdiction by patrolling their communities and investigating local crime.
 Local law enforcement agencies include city police departments, county sheriffs’ offices, district attorneys’ offices, and transit authority police.

 State law enforcement agencies are responsible for highway patrol, state-wide investigations, and assisting local police.
 Agencies include state police, campus police, coast guard, military police, and park police.